reisir/settings/README.md

 ## TO-DO:

+- [ ] Make all variabletypes use their own container that's s_RightPanelWidth
 - [ ] Dynamically get list of templates for $implementedTypes
   - [ ] Check if type is implemented before attempting run script
   - [ ] Dynamically include all includes in Rainmeter.inc template